Quantum pure noise-induced transitions: A truly nonclassical limit cycle sensitive to number parity: Abstract

 \section{Abstract}

 It is universally accepted that noise may bring order to complex nonequilibrium systems.
 Most strikingly, entirely new states not seen in the noiseless system can be induced purely by including multiplicative noise---an effect known as pure noise-induced transitions.
 It was first observed in superfluids in the 1980s.
 Recent results in complex nonequilibrium systems have also shown how new collective states emerge from such pure noise-induced transitions, such as the foraging behavior of insect colonies, and schooling in fish.
-Here we report such effects of noise in a quantum-mechanical system.
-We find that multiplicative quantum noise can induce a classically forbidden transition.
+Here we report such effects of noise in a quantum-mechanical system without a classical limit.
 We use a minimal model of a nonlinearly damped oscillator in a fluctuating environment that is analytically tractable, and whose microscopic physics can be understood.
-When environmental noise is included, the system is seen to transition to a limit-cycle state.
-The noise-induced quantum limit cycle exhibits genuine nonclassical traits such as Wigner negativity and number-parity sensitive circulation in phase space.
+When multiplicative environmental noise is included, the system is seen to transition to a limit-cycle state.
+The noise-induced quantum limit cycle also exhibits other genuinely nonclassical traits, such as Wigner negativity and number-parity sensitive circulation in phase space.
 Such quantum limit cycles are also conservative.
 These properties are in stark contrast to those of a widely used limit cycle in the literature, which is dissipative and loses all Wigner negativity.
 Our results establish the existence of a pure noise-induced transition that is nonclassical and unique to open quantum systems.
 They illustrate a fundamental difference between quantum and classical noise.